 STATEMENTS

 Shakti is Sanskrit for the divine, female force of creation.
-I began the Shakti Series in 1996 after a trip to Tibet, Nepal, and India.
-The essence of the work is color light and pattern.
+I began the Shakti Series in 1996 after a trip to Tibet, Nepal and India.
+The essence of the work is light and pattern.
 The paintings are built of layers of color which create a visual and energetic harmonic similar to a musical chord.
-The actual mark making is highly spontaneous and energetic but curiously, as the layers build, the cumulative effect becomes quiet and almost meditative.
+The actual mark making is highly spontaneous and energetic but curiously, as the layers build, the effect quiets and becomes meditative.

-For many years I have been naming these paintings with fragments of text- usually from poets, authors or songwriters.
-I extract a few words that exclude content or narrative but suggest a feeling or visceral experience.
+For many years I have titled these paintings with fragments of text- from authors, poets, songwriters and artists.
+I extract a few words that exclude content or narrative but suggest visceral experience.
 This open-ended experiential quality of the titles reflects the work and allows the viewer interpretive freedom.

-The text that inspired and then identified the shakti work by title finally entered the work itself and became an integral part of the content.
-Structured by a grid format, the unadorned letterforms contribute to another layer of patterning within the painting.
-This formal, abstract arrangement of letters is emphasized by eliminating punctuation and running the words together so that the content is not easily discerned.
-It is important to me that the text first is perceived as part of a painting and secondarily, as words.
+The text that inspired and then identified the work by title, finally entered the work itself and became the content.
+Structured by a grid format, the unadorned letterforms contribute to a layer of patterning within the painting.
+This formal, abstract arrangement of letters is emphasized by running the words together so that the content is not easily discerned.
+It is important to me that the text is first perceived as part of a painting and secondarily, as words.

 Throughout my career, I have always made collages.
 Some large work I was ‘done with’ and decided to cut up- and then work the fragments.
 I often added another medium.
 Some collages I made from found objects and papers collected on international trips- or on walks in the woods, like a broken chain on a trail…some were made solely of broken glass which I never broke again- just used it as it was, some were made of buttons or money- or antique postcards or cleaner tags.
 I used dryer lint and dog hair and flowers- and leaves which dried and fractured apart over time.
 I cut rubber blocks to print with and used ready-made Indian wooden ones.
 I sewed on paper- I used commercial advertising memorabilia and torn pockets and old wrapping paper and Japanese shop bags and vintage wallpaper.
 I used and will use just about anything.